-- If you hear sounds of an explosion, gunfire, scuffling, or observe intentional acts of violence, immediately call 911 from a college phone. - Contact Public Safety at 734-973-3411 or 3411 from a college phone, or by using one of the red emergency phones so they can attempt to communicate to other building occupants that a workplace violence incident is occurring. - Different types of workplace violence or terrorism require different actions: - Explosion building occupants quickly should evacuate the building. - Gunfire See Active Shooter page.
+- If you hear sounds of an explosion, gunfire, scuffling, or observe intentional acts of violence, immediately call 911 from a college phone. - Contact Public Safety at 734-973-3411 or 3411 from a college phone, or by using one of the red emergency phones so they can attempt to communicate to other building occupants that a workplace violence incident is occurring. - Different types of workplace violence or terrorism require different actions: - o Explosion building occupants quickly should evacuate the building. - Gunfire See Active Shooter page.
 If it is safe to do so, evacuate the building.
 Otherwise, take refuge in a room that can be locked, barricade the door, spread out, and hide under a desk or in a closet.
-Stay out of potential line of sight of shooter. - Physical Threat If someone's actions pose a physical threat to you, get away from the perpetrator, evacuate the area, and call 911 from a safe location. - If you are being threatened or assaulted: - Remain calm. - Keep something like a desk or door between you and the threatening person. - Call 911. - Keep eye contact. - \circ $\;$ If you can, get away from the perpetrator. - Find others.
+Stay out of potential line of sight of shooter.
+Make a plan to counter should the intruder gain entry. - o Physical Threat If someone's actions pose a physical threat to you, get away from the perpetrator, evacuate the area, and call 911 from a safe location. - If you are being threatened or assaulted: - o Remain calm. - o Keep something like a desk or door between you and the threatening person. - o Call 911. - o Keep eye contact. - o If you can, get away from the perpetrator. - o Find others.
 There is safety in numbers. - Hostage Situation immediately vacate the area, take no chances to endanger the life of the hostage.
 Call 911 immediately. - Do not return to the area until a police officer or College official tells you it is safe to do so.